ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/hhs-haas.md

 ---

-Improved health and safety standards for mineworkers across the country.
-Ms. Haas’ research resulted in the creation of industry-wide strategies to improve the health and safety management methods.
+For improving health and safety standards for mineworkers across the country.
+Ms. Haas’ research resulted in the creation of industrywide strategies to improve health and safety management methods.